2018 Black Friday and Cyber Monday deals roundup [Updated continuously]

 For additional convenience, we'll be providing regular updates to this post with newly spotted deals, as well as reminders for when anticipated deals included on the list go live.

-Just because it's such a steal, I'd like to point out that the $1/month Hulu subscription (for one year) is still around, since it can save you $84 if you're already willing to put up with ads.
+One of our readers (Thanks: James Glover) spotted an SKU of the Acer Chromebook 15 which hadn't sold out yet if you were after one, and HP has dropped the price on our 14" x360 listing by another $40 today, making it $480.
+HP killed its x2 discount, but Best Buy is still selling it for $500.

-Verizon has also dropped the price of the JBL Link View a further $25, bringing it to a mere $125.
-If you want an audio-first smart display, that's the best price on the best product for the job, at $75 less than any other retailer (even on sale).
-About an hour after we first spotted it, it's back up to $150.
+There was also a decent drop in price to $60 for the Canary Indoor camera via a 3rd party seller on Amazon, and a pile of RAVPower batteries and chargers are on discount at Amazon today only.

-The full list of new additions to our roundup since the last update is below:
+The full list of new additions or significant price changes to our roundup since the last update is below:

 - Acer Chromebook 15